lillian-al/BIManalyst_g_44/README.md

 For this cost verification use case to proceed, certain conditions must be met.
 The structural model must first of all be finalized, with all concrete columns and their properties fully defined in the IFC model.
 Unit prices for both small and large concrete columns must also be confirmed according to industry standards, like Molio.dk, to ensure consistency in cost estimation.
 Lastly, the classification system for column sizes should be predefined to allow accurate sorting and cost application for small vs. large columns.

+Following the completion of this verification, several other use cases can proceed:
+- **Budget Validation and Adjustment:** With verified costs for columns, the project team can finalize the project budget, ensuring that it reflects accurate construction expenses.
+- **Cost Reconciliation Reporting:** This step confirms that all structural costs, including those for columns, align with project financial reports.
+- **Resource Allocation and Contracting:** Validated cost information enables accurate resource allocation and contract finalization, ensuring that budgeting aligns with actual construction requirements.
+- **Structural Load Analysis and Design Adjustments:** As column sizes and costs are verified, further structural analysis can confirm that column specifications meet both cost and structural requirements, facilitating any necessary design adjustments before construction.